 Start with the work, not the price

 Before you ask for a quote, decide what you actually want done.
 A scope is a written list of every part of the job.
 "New kitchen" is not a scope.
-"New kitchen including removing partition wall, installing steel beam, replacing floor with engineered oak, supplying and fitting Howdens cabinetry to attached layout, granite worktops, integrated dishwasher and fridge-freezer, repositioning gas hob, plastering and painting, plus disposal of all old units" is a scope.
+"New kitchen including removing the partition wall, installing a steel beam, replacing the floor with engineered oak, supplying and fitting Howdens cabinetry to the attached layout, granite worktops, integrated dishwasher and fridge-freezer, repositioning the gas hob, plastering and painting, plus disposal of all old units" is a scope.

-The reason this matters: builders quoting on a vague brief will all give you a different price, because they're all pricing a different job.
-Builders quoting on a written scope will give you prices that are actually comparable.
+The reason this matters: builders quoting on a vague brief give you prices that aren't comparable, because they're all pricing a different job.
+Builders quoting on a written scope give you prices that are.

-Ask for three quotes from three different kinds of firm
+Get three quotes from three kinds of firm

 Check the work, not the website

 Anyone can build a slick website.
 The test is the actual work.
 Ask to see two or three finished projects in person.
-A builder who can't show you finished work — and who won't introduce you to a recent client — is one to avoid.
+A builder who can't show you finished work in the flesh — and who won't introduce you to a recent client — is one to look at carefully.

 When you do visit a finished project, look at the small things.
 Are the grout lines straight?
 Do the doors close properly?
 Are the skirtings the same height?
 These are the details that show whether a builder cares about finishing.